-Uses
+2. Uses

-- 24. The criteria consider the following uses of cash: - Forecasted funds from operations, if negative; - Expected capital spending; - Forecasted working capital outflows, if negative; - All debt maturities (either recourse to the company or which it is expected to support); - Any required cash-based, postretirement employee benefit top-up needs; - Credit puts that cause debt acceleration or new collateral posting requirements in the event of a ratings downgrade of up to three notches; and - Contracted acquisitions and expected shareholder distributions under a stress scenario, including expected share repurchases. - 25.
-Expected capital spending includes estimated maintenance spending, plus expansion project spending with a long lead time that will likely proceed even in a downturn, or that have been contractually committed. - 26.
-To assess forecasted working capital outflows in companies with material intra-year working capital requirements (e.g., those companies in seasonal businesses), forecasted cumulative peak working capital outflows are used.
-In cases where working capital changes are positive over a given period because of large seasonal inflows that more than offset outflows, the criteria use the cumulative peak working capital outflows forecasted over the period. - 27.
+- 24. The criteria consider the following uses of cash: - Forecasted funds from operations, if negative. - Expected capital spending. - Forecasted working capital outflows, if negative. - All debt maturities (either recourse to the company or which it is expected to support). - Any required cash-based, postretirement employee benefit top-up needs. - Credit puts that cause debt acceleration or new collateral posting requirements in the event of a downgrade of up to three notches. - Contracted acquisitions and expected shareholder distributions under a stress scenario, including expected share repurchases. - 25.
+When assessing whether liquidity is at least "adequate", expected capital spending includes estimated maintenance spending plus expansion project spending with a long lead time that will likely proceed even in a downturn or that have been contractually committed.
+For the purposes of assessing "exceptional" or "strong" liquidity, all capital spending, including estimated discretionary spending, is generally included. - 26.
+To assess forecasted working capital outflows in companies with material intra-year working capital requirements (e.g., companies in seasonal businesses), forecasted intra-year peak working capital outflows are used.
+In cases where working capital changes are positive over a given period because of large seasonal inflows that more than offset outflows, the criteria use the intra-year peak working capital outflows forecasted over the period. - 27.
 Collateral posting requirements related to derivative contracts are not considered under liquidity uses.
 Potential uses in stress-case scenarios related to derivative contracts are analyzed separately (see "Analyzing The Liquidity Adequacy Of U.S. Energy Marketing And Trading Operations," published May 4, 2004).

-Liquidity Categories
+B. Liquidity Categories

-Exceptional
+1. Exceptional

-- 28. Companies with exceptional liquidity should be able to withstand severe adverse market conditions over the next two years while still having sufficient liquidity to meet their obligations.
+28. Companies with exceptional liquidity should be able to withstand severe adverse market conditions over the next two years while still having sufficient liquidity to meet their obligations.
 To have exceptional liquidity, an entity would have to meet the ratio test for A/B and at least four of the other supportive characteristics listed below.
 Few companies qualify for this category.
 The first three characteristics reference quantitative measures that apply in most industries.
 In exceptionally stable or volatile industries, however, the relevant "Key Credit Factors" article may specify different standards.
-Characteristics of a company with exceptional liquidity include: - A/B of 2x or more projected each year over the next two years. - Positive A-B, even if forecasted EBITDA were to decline by 50%. - Few covenants.
-If covenants are present, headroom under these is such that forecasted EBITDA could fall by 50% without the company breaching covenant test measures; and debt at 30% below any covenant limits. - The likely ability to absorb, without refinancing, high-impact, low-probability events (such as market turbulence, sovereign risk, or the activation of material-adverse-change clauses).
+Characteristics of a company with exceptional liquidity include:

-- Well-established and solid relationships with banks. - A generally high standing in credit markets.
-This can be assessed from equity, debt, and credit default swap (CDS) trading data relative to peers and market averages. - Very prudent financial risk management.
-To meet this assessment, the company needs to show evidence that its management anticipated potential setbacks and took the necessary actions to ensure continued strong liquidity (see "2008 Corporate Criteria: Analytical Methodology," under "How Company Management Influences Business Risk And Financial Risk").
+- A/B of 2x or more projected each year over the next two years. - Positive A-B, even if forecasted EBITDA were to decline by 50%. - Few covenants.
+If covenants are present, headroom under these is such that forecasted EBITDA could fall by 50% without the company breaching covenant test measures, and debt is at least 30% below any covenant limits. - The likely ability to absorb, high-impact, low-probability events (such as market turbulence, sovereign risk, or the activation of material-adverse-change clauses) without refinancing. - Well-established and solid relationships with banks. - A generally high standing in credit markets.
+This can be assessed from equity, debt, and credit default swap (CDS) trading data relative to peers and market averages. - Generally prudent risk management.
+To meet this assessment, the company needs to show evidence that its management anticipated potential setbacks and took the necessary actions to ensure continued exceptional liquidity (see the "Comprehensiveness of enterprise-wide risk management standards and tolerances" section of "Methodology: Management And Governance Credit Factors For Corporate Entities And Insurers," Nov.
+13, 2012).

-Strong
+2. Strong